-Hives (or urticaria) are red raised bumps or welts on the skin.
-They can appear anywhere on the body and can look like tiny little spots or large interconnected bumps.
+The spots can appear anywhere on the body and can look like tiny little spots, blotches, or large connected bumps.

 Individual hives can last anywhere from a few hours to a week (sometimes longer), and new ones might replace those that fade.
 Hives that stay for 6 weeks or less are called acute hives; those that go on longer than 6 weeks are chronic hives.

-The red welts of hives happen when mast cells in the bloodstream release the chemical histamine, which causes tiny blood vessels under the skin to leak.
+The red welts of hives happen when mast cells in the bloodstream release the chemical histamine, which makes tiny blood vessels under the skin leak.
 The fluid pools within the skin to form spots and large welts.
-This can happen for a number of reasons, but in many cases a cause is never identified.
+This can happen for a number of reasons.
+But in many cases the cause is never found.

-Most often, hives are associated with an allergic reaction, which can cause the skin to break out within minutes.
+Most often, hives are associated with an allergic reaction, which can make the skin break out within minutes.
 Common allergies include:

-- foods, especially shellfish, tree nuts, milk, and fruit
+- foods, especially shellfish, peanuts and tree nuts, milk, and fruit

 - pets and other animals